kruthish18/weather-app-with-github-action/README.md

-Weather App using Opneweather API
+Weather App using Openweather API